Cal-Thoma/mgmap/README.md

 ### 5. Coocurrance (2.5 pts)

-Did you observe co-occurence between the genes encoding the enzymes in the metformin pathway?
+Did you observe co-occurence between the genes encoding the enzymes in the Metformin pathway?
 What does cooccurence of these genes suggest?

 Are the genes found on the map in the same organism?